quicwg/multipath/draft-lmbdhk-quic-multipath.md

 packet number spaces, they SHOULD use ACK_MP frames instead of ACK frames to signal acknowledgement of 1-RTT packets on path number 0, and also 0-RTT packets as specified in {{handling-of-0-rtt-packets}}.

-1-RTT packets sent to different paths SHOULD carry different connection identifiers, if a non-zero connection ID is used.
+1-RTT packets sent to different paths MUST carry different connection identifiers, if a non-zero connection ID is used.
+If a packet is received on a new 4-tuple but with an already used connection ID, the sender has migrated to that address and the receiver reacts as specfied in Section 9.3 in {{QUIC-TRANSPORT}}.

 ## Handling of 0-RTT Packets